Explore

 What is Ticketmaster?

 So, what exactly is Ticketmaster, anyway?
 Simply put, it's a global powerhouse when it comes to selling and distributing tickets for live events.
 Born in 1976, it's absolutely exploded in size, becoming that familiar name we all associate with getting into incredible experiences.
 They're not just selling tickets directly from venues and organizers (that's their primary role), but also run a secondary marketplace through Ticketmaster Resale.
 Here's a key bit of info: it's actually part of Live Nation Entertainment.
-Think of Live Nation as a massive octopus in the entertainment world - they own venues and promote tours, and Ticketmaster handles the ticketing for a huge chunk of it.
+Ticketmaster is owned by Live Nation Entertainment, a company that manages events, venues, and artist tours.
+This connection allows Ticketmaster to provide tickets for a wide range of events across the world.
 This whole integrated system means Ticketmaster can offer an insane variety of events - music, sports, arts, family shows, you name it - pretty much anywhere on the planet.
 No wonder millions turn to them first.

 How to Buy Tickets on Ticketmaster